 - Regular clinical progress and clinical evaluation records may be disposed of following a student’s successful completion of the NCLEX-RN or one year after graduation, whichever occurs first.

-- Any papers or projects that are factored in the final course grade are to be returned to students in a timely manner and/or prior to any additional assignments for which feedback is needed for improvement.
+- Any faculty feedback on papers or projects that are factored into the final course grade are to be provided to the students in a timely manner and/or prior to any additional assignments for which feedback is needed for improvement.

 - Students shall be oriented to evaluation policies and procedures in each course at the beginning of the semester.

-- Regular clinical progress notes and a summarized statement of evaluation of undergraduate student's clinical progress shall be entered in the student's cumulative record.
+- Regular clinical progress notes and a summarized statement of evaluation of undergraduate student's clinical progress shall be entered into the Clinical Performance Evaluation Tool.

 - All grades must be completed and submitted to Academic Records by the final day of the semester.

 - Course Coordinators shall be responsible for securing and presenting clinical evaluations to Student Services for filing in students' records each semester.
 Electronic clinical evaluations will be downloaded by designated staff and stored in an electronic file in Student Services.